KoryoSony/PSVR22MQ/README.md

 > Make the PS5 think that a PSVR was connected, even for a split second.

-This milestone was semi-achieved by me building an app that can change a rooted phone's usb identifiers to the psvr2's ones. when the phone (aka the bridge) gets plugged in, it throws a "Connet your Playstation VR2 directly to your PS5's USB Port)
+This milestone was semi-achieved by me building an app that can change a rooted phone's usb identifiers to the psvr2's ones. when the phone (aka the bridge) gets plugged in, it throws a "Connect your Playstation VR2 directly to your PS5's USB Port)

 <table>
   <tr>